Information Matters – Data Visualisation vs Traditional Reporting

 A lot of candidates forget that body language can be a very important part of an interview.
 A candidate that slouches in the chair crosses their arms or constantly fidgets can come across as lazy and disinterested.
 I would recommend that a candidate always sits up straight and looks the interviewer in the eye when asking and answering questions.

-Again another mistake candidates can make is involuntary facial expressions.
+Again, another mistake candidates can make is involuntary facial expressions.
 When asked difficult questions candidates can sometimes screw up their face or frown which can come across as negative to some interviewers.
 I would advise to try and keep a positive facial expression as much as possible.

 I firmly believe that if a candidate follows these simple steps then they will have a better interview experience.
 An interview can be a very daunting experience but if you are Prepared, Practiced and Positive an interview can be a good experience where you will come out with more than you went in with.

 What is your best interview advice?
-I’d love to hear your thoughts in the comments below.
+I’d love to hear your thoughts

 This blog was originally published on LinkedIn.
 To read the original article click here